 I guess I really should say some bugs are cool.
-I’m not fond of fleas and ticks, or wood-boring insects for example.
+I’m not fond of fleas and ticks, or wood-boring insects.

-But check out the cool bug in the above photo.
+But check out the cool bug in my photo.

 On that occasion, I was going to lunch and I saw him (or her?) resting near the trunk of a car.
 I got really, really up close and personal with this guy, and he never flinched.